MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-test-api-solution.md

     npm test
     ```

-1. The test should pass without output like the following:
+1. The test should pass with output like the following:

     ```console
      $ npm run test --workspace=api-test